gabrielsoltz/my-steampipe-arsenal/README.md

 ## Identify Exposed Secrets in AWS

-This one is a combination of differen queries that you can execute using the shell script `identify-exposed-secrets-in-aws.sh` for fetching configurations from different AWS services, where poeple usually adds sectres.
-It fetches the information and generate a temporary file, which is then scanned with Turfflehog.
-Turfflehog will analyze those files and provides findings if those findings were correctly validated (`--only-verified` )
+This script, `identify-exposed-secrets-in-aws.sh`, is a combination of different queries that can be executed to fetch configurations from various AWS services where secrets are commonly exposed.
+The script gathers information from these services and generates a temporary file, which is then scanned with TruffleHog.
+TruffleHog analyzes the files to identify verified secrets.
+The queries fetch data from the following sources:
+- EC2 instance user data
+- Launch Template user data
+- Lambda environment variables
+- CloudFormation stack outputs

+Run: `./identify-exposed-secrets-in-aws.sh`

+See the query in [identify-exposed-secrets-in-aws.sh](identify-exposed-secrets-in-aws.sh)